What happens now that Trump has been indicted?

 Horwitz said the motions process could take several months, and he pointed to the case involving former Trump Organization chief financial organization Allen Weisselberg as illustrative of what the timeline could look like.

-It's likely that Trump's attorneys will move to dismiss the case or file motions relating to other issues tied to the indictment, as well as try to have certain evidence excluded or request a change of venue.
+Trump's attorneys will likely move to dismiss the case or file motions relating to other issues tied to the indictment, as well as try to have certain evidence excluded or request a change of venue.

 The evidence collected by Bragg's team during the investigation is not public knowledge, and grand jury proceedings are secret.
 But Trump's GOP allies have suggested Michael Cohen, Trump's former lawyer and "fixer," could be prosecutors' star witness.